 I have 30 years of teaching experience in higher education in the UK and the USA.
-As a programme leader and e-learning author, I’ve been responsible for developing several new courses and modules, and creating both online and offline teaching and learning materials.
-I’ve long been interested in ways to enhance student engagement in the learning process through learner-centred approaches that include small group work, project-based coursework, and innovative forms of feedback and e-assessment.
+As a programme leader and e-learning author, I have been responsible for developing several new courses and modules, and creating online and offline teaching and learning materials.
+I am interested in ways to enhance student engagement in the learning process through learner-centred approaches that include small group work, project-based coursework, and innovative forms of feedback and e-assessment.

-I have previously taught a range of communication studies courses at different universities in the USA, including:-
+I have previously taught the following communication studies courses at different universities in the USA:-

 Kammueller, Florian and Augusto, Juan Carlos and Jones, Simon (2017) Security and privacy requirements engineering for human centric IoT systems using eFRIEND and Isabelle.
 In: IEEE/ACIS 15th International Conference on Software Engineering Research, Management and Application, SERA2017, 07-09 Jun 2017, University of Greenwich, London, United Kingdom.